TabbyML/tabby/README.md

 }'
 ```

-To use the GPU backend (triton) for a faster inference experience, use `deployment/docker-compose.yml`:
+To use the GPU backend (triton) for a faster inference speed, use `deployment/docker-compose.yml`:
 ```bash
 docker-compose up
 ```